Family Sponsorship Program & Requirements

 In order to sponsor your family member or a close family relative, one must be at least 18 years old with a status of Canadian permanent resident or a Canadian citizen.
 A Canadian citizen can sponsor even residing outside Canada, however, most cases require the sponsor to be inside Canada.
 You must be able to support them financially and must not be on social assistance.
 Individuals who are to be sponsored must not be inadmissible to Canada for any reason.
-An entitled sponsor can sponsor any of the following individuals; parents, spouse, common-law partner, conjugal partner, children, dependent children, grandparents, an orphaned grandchild, siblings, niece, nephews and in special cases any other relative.
+An entitled sponsor can sponsor any of the following individuals; parents, spouse, common-law partner, conjugal partner, children, dependent children, grandparents, an orphaned grandchild, siblings, niece, nephews and in special cases any other relative, for their permanent residence of Canada.

 In order to process the application, a processing fee and a “right for permanent residence” fee have to be paid.
 The processing fee is non-refundable.
 The processing fees are as follow: